operand/agency/README.md

 `everything` to set up a basic chat room to interface with other systems and not use agents at all!

+An additional benefit of its general nature is that `everything` may even be used to simplify general machine learning development and training workflows.
+See the example below.

-So, `everything` is very much a compliment to agent libraries and is intended to enable agents to safely integrate with anything, in any way imaginable.
+So, `everything` is a more general purpose tool and intended to compliment agents and their development, to ultimately enable agents to safely integrate with anything, in any way imaginable.

 # Install